What is the Admore Method

 The Admore Method is a Road Map

 The secret to every good journey is knowing where you're going, how far it is between each point and what to expect at each stop.

-There are two types of people in the world - Pantsers and Planners.
+There are two types of writers in the world - Pantsers and Planners.
 Pantsers think, "I don't need a map.
 I can figure things out as I go."
-But then they call us in the middle of the night because they're lost in the boonies with no gas.
+But then they call on Planners in the middle of the night because they're lost in the boonies with no gas.

 The Admore Method is a Source of Inspiration